 DirectorDietetic InternshipJean CeramiM.S., R.D., L.D.firstname.lastname@example.org

-Due to COVID-19 disruptions and to decrease admission barriers to the DI program, we are waiving the Graduate Record Examination (GRE) for the current 2021 application process.
+We are permanently waiving the Graduate Record Examination (GRE) for the DI application process.

 The dietetic internship at the University of New Mexico began in 1989 as an approved pre-professional practice program.
 In 1997, the program was changed to a dietetic internship.
-The 5-year pass rate for the Registration Examination for Dietitians (RD exam) is 81.6% for first-time takers.
-Testers passing within one year of the first attempt, since 2017, are 92%.
+The 5-year pass rate for the Registration Examination for Dietitians (RD exam) is 75% for first time takers.
+Passing rate for testers passing within one year of first attempt, since 2018, is 100%.
 Program outcomes data are available on request.
 The dietetic internship (DI) at the University of New Mexico provides the supervised practice necessary for eligibility to take the Registration Examination for Registered Dietitian Nutritionists.
 Students must have completed an undergraduate program (Didactic Program in Dietetics) accredited by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics before starting the DI.

 Note: UNM is participating in the DICAS Application Process.

 The dietetic internship class size is limited to 6-8 interns per year.
 Students will be selected on the basis of academic achievement and ability, work/volunteer experience, letters of recommendation, and personal attributes that contribute to successful professional development.